clearloop/rustrc/README.md

 #### What the fuck of to_owned??? really awesome!!

+#### what the fuck of .to_owned and borrow?

 #### &mut

 #### figure loop loop errorrrrr

 #### Options and Reuslt

+#### What is UTXO? to verify one transaction, input first or output first... lol

+We need to find all unspent transaction outputs (UTXO).
+Unspent means that these outputs weren’t referenced in any inputs.

+####

 [1]:https://www.reddit.com/r/rust/comments/7w3v77/why_is_my_rust_code_100x_slower_than_python/